TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 More information on **MicroPython** can be found at docs.micropython.org and in particular the **MicroPython** standard library at https://docs.micropython.org/en/latest/library/index.html#python-standard-libraries-and-micro-libraries

-A more specific reference to **MicroPython** for the **Kookaberry** can be found at http://docs.micropython.org/en/kookaberry/kookaberry/quickref.html

 MicroPython
 -----------